2025 Pearl 5 Star Prestige: The Complete List of 49 Wineries

 Châteauneuf-du-Pape, France

 Chateau Rayas is among Châteauneuf-du-Pape's most scrutinised addresses, held up across the wine world as a reference point for what pure, old-vine Grenache can achieve in this southern Rhône appellation.
 Under winemaker Emmanuel Reynaud, the domaine holds a Pearl 5 Star Prestige rating for 2025.
-Allocation is tight, critical attention is intense, and its wines consistently anchor debates about terroir expression in the region.
+Allocation is tight, critical attention is intense, its wines consistently anchor debates about terroir expression in the region.

 Chateau Haut-Brion